gedbyrned/geds-api-remote/README.md

 3. Add the two new .env files to the .gitignore file.

 The minimum version of Node.js needed to run this project is >=6.0.0.
-The minimumum version of Postgres need to run the project
+The minimumum version of Postgres need to run the project is >=4

 ---